BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 // ➡️ ☁️ ➡️

 // A registrar checks the signature on Alice's submitted identifier document,
-// performs any other necessary validity checks, and then extracts her SCID from
+// performs any other necessary validity checks, and then extracts her CID from
 // it.
-let aliceSCID = try aliceSignedDocument.validateSignature(from: alicePublicKeys)
+let aliceCID = try aliceSignedDocument.validateSignature(from: alicePublicKeys)
     .extract()
     // other validity checks here
-    .extract(SCID.self)
+    .extract(CID.self)

-// The registrar creates its own registration document using Alice's SCID as the
+// The registrar creates its own registration document using Alice's CID as the
-// subject, incorporating Alice's signed document, and adding its own signature. let aliceURL = URL(string: "https://exampleledger.com/scid/\(aliceSCID.data.hex)")! let aliceRegistration = Envelope(aliceSCID)
+// subject, incorporating Alice's signed document, and adding its own signature. let aliceURL = URL(string: "https://exampleledger.com/cid/\(aliceCID.data.hex)")! let aliceRegistration = Envelope(aliceCID)
     .add(.entity, aliceSignedDocument)
     .add(.dereferenceVia, aliceURL)
     .enclose()